SparshLakhani-hub/Ub_bot/README.md

    const API_BASE_URL = "http://localhost:8000";
    ```

-4. You should see a floating “Ask UB Bot” chat box at the bottom-right.
+4. You should see a floating â€œAsk UB Botâ€ chat box at the bottom-right.
 Type a UB-related question and click **Send** (or press **Enter**).

 The widget:

 - Maintains a `session_id` to keep short conversation history
-- Shows “UB Bot is thinking…” while waiting for a response
+- Shows â€œUB Bot is thinkingâ€¦â€ while waiting for a response
 - Displays the answer from the backend

 ---